Why choose Mayo ClinicBy Mayo Clinic Staff

 - Comprehensive cancer center.
 Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.

-Mayo Clinic in Rochester, Minn., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
-Mayo Clinic in Jacksonville, Fla, is ranked high performing for cancer by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for cancer.

-- Robinson JK, et al. Surgery of the Skin: Procedural Dermatology.
+- Robinson JK, et al. Mohs micrographic surgery and cutaneous oncology.
+In: Surgery of the Skin: Procedural Dermatology.
 2nd ed.
-Philadelphia, Pa.: Mosby Elsevier; 2010:711.
+Philadelphia, Pa.: Mosby Elsevier; 2010.

-- Nehal K, et al. Mohs surgery. http://www.uptodate.com/index.
-Accessed July 6, 2012.
+- Nehal K, et al. Mohs surgery. http://www.uptodate.com/home.
+Accessed Aug.
+24, 2015.

-- Important patient information regarding Mohs micrographic surgery in the treatment of skin cancer.
+- Mohs micrographic surgery in the treatment of skin cancer.
 American Society for Mohs Surgery. http://www.mohssurgery.org/i4a/pages/index.cfm?pageid=3329.
 Accessed Aug.
 24, 2015.